amethyst/website/src/content/blog/twia-15.md

 ## Call for participation

 We love contributions from the community, so if you see something you'd like to work on, don't hesitate!
-We are going to help you and point you into the right direction if something doesn't work out at first.
+We are going to help you and point you in the right direction if something doesn't work out at first.

-We have tasks with different difficulty.
-Make sure to choose easier ones at first, because hard issues can become quite frustrating, especially if you haven't worked on Amethyst before.

 Here are some issues for you to pick from: